Rahuly1606/AI-Powered-Education-Agent/README.md

 ### Setting Up Your Environment

-1. Create a new Google Colab notebook or use the provided link above
+1. Create a new Google Colab notebook
 2. Upload your sample data files to the Colab session
 3. Set your aiXplain API key in the notebook